 Havana Cuba Highlights Map

-Above you’ll find a map of highlights in Havana, Cuba.
+HOW TO USE THIS MAP: Above you’ll find a map of highlights in Havana, Cuba.
 Click on the top left of the map to find separate layers marking the route and points of interest.
 You can hide and show different layers, or click icons on the map to see the names of places I mention in this travel guide.
 “Star” the map to save it to your own Google Maps, or open the map in a new window for a larger version.
 Enjoy!

-Best Things To Do In Havana For 2019
+Best Things To Do In Havana 2022

 After spending some time in the capital city during my road trip around Cuba, I wanted to put together a comprehensive travel guide to Havana that would help you plan your own journey.